rubenrincon/dbximgdemo/README.md

 ## Dropbox

-What we want to do is access a Dropbox folder of a user who authorizes this app to read it and populate that gallery.
+We want to access the Dropbox folder of a user who authorizes the middleware to read it and populate a gallery.

-To do this, we will first need to create a Dropbox app, and for that you need a Dropbox account.
+To do this, we will first need to create a Dropbox app.
+For that you need a Dropbox account.
 If you don’t have one, create one first and then go to [https://www.dropbox.com/developers/apps](https://www.dropbox.com/developers/apps)
 And click on **Create App**

-Then choose Dropbox API, App Folder,  put a name on your app and click on create app.
+Then choose Dropbox API, App Folder,  put a name on your app and click on **Create App.**

 ![Dropbox developer console](https://d2mxuefqeaa7sj.cloudfront.net/s_5BE384A0B772773EE7D3916BE412587034AC125EC6921B15EF4FEE7C88E3A55D_1504744388551_Picture5.png)

-We chose **App folder** permission so we can only read and write to a single folder to those users who authorize this app.
+We chose **App folder** permission so the middleware can only read and write to a single folder to those users who authorize the app.

 After this, you want to also enable additional users in this app, otherwise only you can use it.
 In the settings page of your app you will find a button to do this.
-Press it.

 ![Enabling additional users for Dropbox app](https://d2mxuefqeaa7sj.cloudfront.net/s_5BE384A0B772773EE7D3916BE412587034AC125EC6921B15EF4FEE7C88E3A55D_1504744450739_Picture6.png)